Takanu/Pelican/README.md

 **Most Bot Types/Methods (Is this a feature?)**

-Nearly everything is represented and what is can be databased.
-What isn't available will be coming very soon.
+Nearly everything is represented, the only thing currently missing are most Inline Types.
+Databasing currently doesn't work yet, but will very soon.

 **User Session System**